ooyala/atlantis-aquarium/README.md

 ## Miscellaneous Errors
 ```
-1. Do you see error downloading  virtual box image at
+1. If you see an error downloading the virtual box image at
 https://atlas.hashicorp.com/ghao/boxes/atlantis-aquarium/versions/0.0.1/providers/virtualbox.box its most likely
-because URL redirect.
-Simply curl the url grab the redirected URL and in Vagrantfile ucomment aquarium.vm.box,
+because of a URL redirect.
+Simply curl the url, grab the redirected URL and in the  Vagrantfile uncomment aquarium.vm.box,
 aquarium.vm.box_url and comment out aquarium.vm.box.
 Also set aquarium.vm.box_url to the redirected url.